ENGLEWOOD, Colo.--(BUSINESS WIRE)--

 About Western Union

-The Western Union Company (NYSE: WU) is a leader in global payment services.
+Union Company (NYSE: WU) is a leader in global payment services.

 Together with its Vigo, Orlandi Valuta, Pago Facil and Western Union

 Business Solutions branded payment services, Western Union provides

 consumers and businesses with fast, reliable and convenient ways to send

-and receive money around the world, to send payments and to
+and receive money around the world, to send payments and to purchase

-and Orlandi Valuta branded services were offered through a combined network
+Orlandi Valuta branded services were offered through a combined network

-of over 500,000 agent locations in 200 countries and territories
+of over 500,000 agent locations in 200 countries and territories and

 business payments.
 For more information, visit www.westernunion.com.